saltyorg/docs/docs/saltbox/backup/restore.md

     !!! info
         Don't copy any other files; they will be downloaded as needed by the restore process that you will run in a couple minutes.

-    Run `preinstall` which will setup the user account and a few other dependencies for the restore.
+    Then run `preinstall` which will setup the user account and a few other dependencies for the restore.

     ```shell
     sb install preinstall